kiranchhatre/amuse/README.md

 ## Contact

 For any inquiries, please feel free to contact [amuse@tue.mpg.de](mailto:amuse@tue.mpg.de).
 Feel free to use this project and contribute to its improvement.
+For commercial uses of the Data & Software, please send an email to [ps-license@tue.mpg.de](mailto:ps-license@tue.mpg.de).